 This massive cultural and societal shift towards mobile preference has set high expectations for how people relate, transact, and have conversations with businesses.
 As a result, companies need to reevaluate existing approaches to customer experience, which is now a mobile-driven relationship.

-The 2019 App Attention Index survey proves that most buying decisions are based on the quality, performance, and personalization of a company’s mobile services.
+The 2019 App Attention Index survey proves that the quality, performance, and personalization of a company’s mobile services drive most buying decisions.
 Specifically, the number of consumers claiming to be more loyal to an app than a brand has doubled over the last two years (46 percent in 2019 compared to 23 percent in 2017).
 In the coming years, 85 percent of consumers expect to interact with companies based on the variety of digital service offerings (web, mobile, and connected IoT devices) they provide.
 And while consumers express their mobile preferences, performance quality has a lasting impact on their opinions and even their emotional state.

 In the face of performance and usability issues, people experience stress, frustration, anger, and anxiety.
 More importantly, 55 percent of consumers explain that the emotional impact they suffer from digital complications affects them for much longer than they would like.
-For companies, these types of reactions are disastrous, mainly because 63 percent of consumers will actively try to discourage others from using a service or brand if they’ve had a sub-standard mobile experience.
+These types of reactions are disastrous for companies, mainly because 63 percent of consumers will actively try to discourage others from using a service or brand if they’ve had a sub-standard mobile experience.
 Customers are unforgiving and are becoming increasingly inflexible when they encounter mobile app problems.

 Despite these deterring and unnerving statistics, companies can’t ignore mobile business channels.
 Reaping the benefits of mobile app development starts with devoted research into a mobile product’s end-user, how they think, what they like, what they hate, what they find valuable, and, more importantly—why.
 Effectively learning about customers requires a different way of thinking: a way of thinking that reframes complex business problems from the customer’s perspective to identify what’s important to them.
 For this reason, the design thinking process is hugely beneficial for helping businesses create a customer experience that consistently generates new business value.